 Estimating your project schedule enables you to arrange for people and resources to be available when you need them.
 It also allows you to manage client expectations around when they should receive key deliverables.

 Scope is the third key project constraint.
 Project scope is all the work that must be done to finish the project or deliver a product.
 By estimating how much work is involved and exactly what tasks need to occur, you can ensure that you have the right materials and expertise for the project.

 The three main constraints are often referred to as three sides of a triangle.
 This is because whatever changes are made to one constraint will inevitably impact the other two.
 To accurately estimate the budget, you must know the scope and schedule.
 If one of the three ends up being greater or less than you expected, it will likely result in the other two estimates being off as well.

-Project risk is any unexpected event that could impact your project, for better or for worse.
-Estimating risk involves predicting what events may occur during the project’s life and how seriously they could impact the project.
+Project risk is an unexpected event that could impact your project, for better or for worse.
+Estimating risk involves predicting what events may occur during the project’s life cycle and how seriously they could impact the project.

 By estimating what risks could impact your project and how they will affect it, you are better able to plan for potential issues and create risk management plans.

 Project resources are the assets you need to get the project done.
 Resources can be tools, people, materials, subcontractors, software, and more.
-Resource management helps you ensure you have all the resources you need and are using them as efficiently as possible.
+Resource management helps you ensure you have all the resources you need and use them as efficiently as possible.